Your pregnancy test came back positive. You’re facing thousands of emotions and now you’re in awe.

 Congratulations mama!
-You’ve entered Trimester 1 and have already started growing a little human inside of you.
-But – what do you do now?
+You’ve entered your first trimester and have already started growing a baby inside of you.
+What do you do now?

 1. Take Prenatal Vitamins

 If you haven’t done so, make sure you start taking prenatal vitamins.

 Prenatal vitamins are beneficial to both you and your baby because it fills in for the nutrients that your food diet may be lacking, such as folic acid, calcium, and iron.

 - Folic Acid is essential to a healthy development of the neural tube (which later becomes the brain and spinal cord).

 - Calcium helps grow strong bones and teeth for mother and baby and also helps baby’s muscular and nervous system operate normally.

 - Iron supports the development of red blood cells called hemoglobin, which can transport oxygen and blood to your baby.